pastthepixels/lmms-midi/README.md

 ```bash
 pip install -r requirements.txt
 ```
 Now you can run lmms-midi!
+Download it from either the Releases tab or, if I haven't released any versions yet, from the green "Code" drop-down.
 Here's some example usage for `main.py`:
 ```bash
 python3 main.py YOURFILE.mmp
 ```